yanboishere/Chain.Food/README.md

 ---

-These food waste could have been avoided and keep less people hunger...but **why not put it back for reuse?**
+These food waste could have been avoided and keep less people hunger...but **why not for reuse after it waste?**

 So,This is the main problem that our project aims to solve: